paulinshek/paulinshek.github.io/about.md

 permalink: /about/
 ---

-This is a blog by Paulin and Joe.
-We will blog about whatever interests us, mainly R, statistic and Computer Science.
+  Paulin is currently an R consultant at Mango Solutions.
+She is a recent Oxford graduate of Mathematics and Computer Science.

+  This serves as the dumping ground for Paulin's thoughts on maths, statistics and programming.